davidericjohn/burger-builder-app/README.md

 <h2>Description</h2>

-The web application is available at: https://api-project-146025294016.firebaseapp.com/
+The web application is available at: https://burger-builder-davidericjohn.firebaseapp.com

-This is a demo project I built using React and Redux while learning through an online course in Udemy.
+This is a demo project I built using React and Redux while learning through an online course.
+Many thanks to Maximilian Schwarzmüller for the knowlege imparted.
+Follow him at https://www.academind.com/

 The Burger Builder application allows you to customize your burger and process the order.
 It is a simple application built mainly with the below libraries and Firebase as its backend.